Jaqz23/Itla-Tv-Plus/README.md

-# ITLA TV+ - Streaming App This project is a video streaming application developed with **ASP.NET Core MVC** .NET 8, designed for educational purposes.
+This project is a video streaming application developed with **ASP.NET Core MVC** .NET 8, designed for educational purposes.
 ## 📖 About ITLA TV+

 ITLA TV+ is a streaming video application built using ASP.NET Core MVC.